Santhoshprathik/COVID19_EDA/README.md

-# this project is of exploratory data analysis of covid 19 deaths and vaccinations across the globe
+# This project is of exploratory data analysis of covid 19 deaths and vaccinations across the globe
-# got data set from the official website
+# Downloaded data set from the official website
-# extracted data into required tables using microsoft sql server
+# Extracted data into required tables using microsoft sql server
-# created data insights using tableau
+# Created data insights using tableau